Jose Siri Player Props: Rays vs. Cubs

 Cubs Pitching Rankings

-- The Cubs surrender the sixth-fewest home runs in baseball (51 total, one per game).
+- The Cubs give up the third-fewest home runs in baseball (51 total, one per game).

+- Hendricks (0-1) takes the mound for the Cubs to make his second start this season.

-- In his last outing on Wednesday against the New York Mets, the righty threw eight innings, allowing two earned runs while surrendering four hits.
+- In his most recent appearance on Thursday, the righty threw 4 1/3 innings against the New York Mets, allowing three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.